 Hi, I am a PhD candidate in Machine Learning at ETH Zurich and the Max Planck Institute for Intelligent Systems.
 I am advised by Andreas Krause and Bernhard Schölkopf.

 My interests in machine learning span across various fields.
 I am particularly interested reinforcement learning, post-training of LLMs, and LLM evaluation.
-Last year, I have contributed to Apertus, a fully open family of language models at 8B and 70B scales.
+I am part of the team that developed Apertus, a fully open family of language models at 8B and 70B scales.

 Beyond this, I am also interested in causal inference and causal reasoning.